-I am Assistant Professor and GLP-Ming Z. Mei Chair of Chinese Economics and Trade at Indiana University’s Hamilton Lugar School of Global and International Studies and the Department of East Asian Languages and Cultures.
+I am Associate Professor and GLP-Ming Z. Mei Chair of Chinese Economics and Trade at Indiana University’s Hamilton Lugar School of Global and International Studies and the Department of East Asian Languages and Cultures.
 My research and teaching interests include political economy, comparative politics, and international relations, with a regional focus on China and East Asia.

 My work has been supported by the U.S. Department of Education through the Fulbright-Hays and Foreign Language and Area Studies Fellowship Programs, the Ford Foundation, the Smith Richardson Foundation, the Chiang Ching-Kuo Foundation, and the Chinese Scholarship Council, among others.